-Sleep Disorders can affect overall health, and some may be life threatening.
+Sleep disorders can affect overall health, and some may be life threatening.
 In addition to daytime sleepiness and fatigue, certain disorders may cause high blood pressure and serious heart problems.
-Sufferers often experience more illness, more accidents, reduced job performance, and strained relationships.
-Take our Sleep Quiz
+Sufferers often experience more illness, more accidents, reduced job performance and strained relationships.

 - Excessive daytime sleepiness

 - Morning headache

 - Falling asleep while at work, on the phone, or while driving (untreated sleep apnea patients are three times more likely to have car accidents)